JoeanAmier/XHS-Downloader/README_EN.md

 <p>Note: Using the XHS-Downloader user script to batch extract content links, in combination with the XHS-Downloader program, can achieve batch downloading of watermark-free content files!</p>
 <h2>📜 Script Instructions</h2>
 <ul>
-<li>When downloading watermark-free Xiaohongshu作品 files, the script will take some time to process the files, please wait a moment and do not click the download button multiple times</li>
+<li>When downloading watermark-free works from Xiaohongshu, the script requires time to process the files.
+Please wait for a moment and do not click the download button multiple times.</li>
-<li>Watermark-free image files are in PNG format; watermark-free video files are larger and may take longer to process, page jumps may cause download failures</li>
+<li>Watermark-free image files are in PNG format; watermark-free video files are larger and may take longer to process.
+Page redirects may cause download failures.</li>
-<li>(Disabled)<del>When extracting links of account posts, favorites, likes, and album作品, the script will attempt to automatically scroll the screen until all作品 are loaded, with a scroll detection interval of 2.5 seconds</del></li>
+<li>When extracting links for posts, collects, likes, and board from an account, the script can automatically scroll the page until all works are loaded.
+The default scroll detection interval is 2.5 seconds.</li>
-<li>(Disabled)<del>When extracting discovery作品 links, search作品, and user links, the script will automatically scroll the screen to try to load more content, scrolling the screen up to 10 times</del></li>
+<li>When extracting links to explore works, searching for works, and user links, the script can automatically scroll the page to load more content.
+The default number of page scrolls is 10.</li>
-<li>(Disabled)<del>You can modify the scroll detection interval and the number of screen scrolls, changes will take effect immediately; you can also disable the automatic screen scrolling function and manually scroll to load content</del></li>
+<li>The automatic page scroll feature is turned off by default.
+Users can enable it and modify the scroll detection interval and the number of scrolls, with changes taking effect immediately.</li>
+<li>If the automatic page scroll feature is not enabled, users need to manually scroll the page to load more content before performing other actions.</li>
-<li>Using global proxy tools may cause the script to fail to download files, if there are issues, please try closing the proxy tool, and feedback to the author if necessary</li>
+<li>Using global proxy tools may cause script download failures.
+If there are issues, please try disabling the proxy tool.
+If necessary, contact the author for feedback.</li>
-<li>The XHS-Downloader user script only implements the data collection function that can be obtained visibly, with no paid features or cracking functions</li>
+<li>XHS-Downloader userscript only implements the data collection functionality for visible content and does not include any paid or cracked features.</li>
 </ul>
+<p><strong>The automatic page scroll feature has been refactored and is turned off by default!
+Enabling this feature may be detected as automated behavior by Xiaohongshu, potentially resulting in account risk control or banning.</strong></p>
 <h1>💻 Secondary Development</h1>
 <p>If you have other needs, you can perform code calls or modifications based on the comments in <code>main.py</code>!</p>
 <pre>